dsmsuite/dsmsuite.github.io/user_guide.md

 ## Relation Context Menu
 The context menu of an relation allow:
 * Creating, editing and deleting relations.
+* Showing a list of consumers or providers of the selected cell.
 * Showing a list of relations of the selected cell.
 * Showing a detailed matrix of the selected cell.